jcgonzalezb/user_registration_web_app/README.md

 ## Testing

 1. In this section we are going to test the user model of this project.
-To run the unit tests, we run the following command in the root folder of the application.
+To run the unit tests, we run the following command in the root folder of this repository.

 ```
 $   python3 -m unittest discover tests 2>&1